BIO-DIKU/SeqScan/README.md

 ### Match groups

-Match groups are pattern units that matches a set of specified residues.
+Match groups are pattern units that match a set of specified residues.
 It is possible to use the non-match operator `^` as the first character to indicate that no residues in the match group will be matched (do not confuse with the match anchor `^`):